simontreanor/FunStripe/README.md

 To instantiate the `settings` you need to pass in your Stripe API key.
 To keep the keys out of source code, it is recommended to use [UserSecrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows) during development and web-server configuration settings in production.

-The `options` can be provided using record notation or if there are many unintialised properties you can use the static `Create` method to instantiate the record more effiently.
+The `options` can be provided using record notation or if there are many uninitialised properties you can use the static `New` method to instantiate the record more effiently.

 ## Code Generation